The Cell, the Nucleus and the Mitochondrion as DNA Reservoirs

 The mitochondrial genome (mtDNA) is circular, double-stranded, and 16,569 base pairs in length in humans.
 It encodes 13 protein subunits of the oxidative phosphorylation complexes, 22 transfer RNAs, and 2 ribosomal RNAs.
 The non-coding control region (the D-loop, approximately base pairs 16024-576) contains the origin of replication and the promoters for transcription.
 Within the D-loop sit two hypervariable regions, HV1 (roughly bp 16024-16365) and HV2 (roughly bp 73-340), that accumulate substitutions at a rate approximately ten times higher than the nuclear genome average.
 Forensic mtDNA typing targets HV1 and HV2 sequencing and compares the resulting profile against the revised Cambridge Reference Sequence (rCRS, published 1999), reporting differences as numbered positions.

 Two features of mtDNA inheritance drive its forensic utility and its limitations.
 First, mitochondrial genomes are inherited almost exclusively through the maternal line: the mitochondria contributed by the sperm cell are systematically destroyed in the fertilised egg by ubiquitin-mediated autophagy.
 All children of a mother share her mitochondrial haplotype (subject to rare mutations).
 A maternal lineage can therefore be traced across many generations and many missing relatives.
-The identification of the Romanov family remains in 1991-1994 used mtDNA sequencing to confirm that bones excavated near Yekaterinburg matched the maternal-lineage haplotype of Prince Philip, Duke of Edinburgh (a maternal-lineage relative of Tsarina Alexandra), and of two living maternal-lineage relatives of Tsar Nicholas II.
+The identification of the Romanov family remains in 1991-1994 used mtDNA sequencing targeting HV1 and HV2 to confirm that bones excavated near Yekaterinburg matched the maternal-lineage haplotype of Prince Philip, Duke of Edinburgh (a maternal-lineage relative of Tsarina Alexandra), and of two living maternal-lineage relatives of Tsar Nicholas II.
 The result, while not individually identifying, was combined with STR profiling to reach a court-standard conclusion.

 Second, because all maternal relatives share the same mtDNA haplotype (absent mutations), an mtDNA result does not distinguish siblings, a mother and a child, or first and second maternal-lineage cousins.
 The EMPOP (European mtDNA Population Database) provides the statistical framework for interpreting a match as a match probability across relevant population groups, but the numbers are never as powerful as a full autosomal STR profile.
 In the UK, the Forensic Science Regulator's guidance requires that mtDNA results be reported with a population-based match probability drawn from a validated database.
 In the US, SWGDAM's mtDNA Interpretation Guidelines specify the same.